Events - writing

 06:00 PM EDT

-Declutter Your Home and Free Your Life with John Lim, Bus '14 (MBA)
+Declutter Your Home and Free Your Life with John Lim, J.D., Bus '14 (MBA)

 Odyssey Virtual August 28, August 28, ThursdayRudy Malcom, Odyssey, Virtual, Narrative Medicine, Medicine, Health, Creative Writing Course Title: Narrative MedicineInstructor: Rudy Malcom, A&S '21Brought to you by Odyssey August 28, 2025 - October 2, 2025 (6 Sessions) Thursday, 6:00PM ET - 8:00PM ET Virtual via Zoom Course Description: An emerging interdisciplinary field, narrative medicine seeks to use storytelling to make healthcare more humane.
 This course exposes participants to narrative writing and close reading skills, literary and philosophical analysis, and experiential work.
 The course also provides the analytic grounding for work in narrative medicine.
-For their final projects, participants will have the option of conducting a narrative analysis on a film or writing about a personal interview with someone with an illness/disability.
 Discover something new this fall!
 Explore Odyssey’s Fall 2025 catalog here —packed with dynamic courses in creative writing, professional practice, science and technology, health and wellness, and the humanities.
 Spark your curiosity, sharpen your skills, and connect with fellow lifelong learners._____________________________________________________________________________________________________Johns Hopkins Tuition Remission Policies Johns Hopkins alumni, staff, faculty and their spouse or domestic partners are eligible for tuition remission for Odyssey lifelong learning courses.
 Select the correct ticket pricing during registration.
 If we cannot confirm your eligibility, you will be requested to pay the full registration price for the course.
 Eligibility details can be found here.Withdrawals & Refunds:If a course is canceled or closed, the registrant is notified immediately, and a full refund is processed automatically unless another course is requested.
 Registrants who wish to withdraw from an active course must complete the online Odyssey Refund Request Form.
 Attach any documentation to support your request (e.g., medical documentation, family crisis documentation, etc.).100% refund: Prior to the start of the course and after the first class.No refunds: After the first week of each course unless in exceptional cases.For single-session courses:100% refundable within two (2) business days of the event.Please note, refunds apply only to the tuition portion of an Odyssey participant’s charges and are not applicable to any fees or gifts made to the Johns Hopkins Alumni Association.
 Registrants will be notified by email if a refund is approved within five (5) business days.narrative-medicine-with-rudy-mal

 Aug 28, 2025